Optimal Portfolio Choice with Cross-Impact Propagators: Introduction

-\item[\textbf{(ii)}] Preventing price manipulation: in Theorem \ref{thm:convolution} we give sufficient conditions for a convolution propagator matrix $G(t)$ to be nonnegative definite, which means that the expected costs caused by transient price impact are nonnegative for any trading strategy, so that in particular price manipulation in the sense of Huberman and Stanzl \cite{huberman2004price} is prevented (see \eqref{round-t}).
-Specifically, we show that if $G$ is nonincreasing, convex, nonnegative and symmetric, then $G$ is nonnegative definite, and price manipulations are excluded.
+\item[\textbf{(ii)}] Preventing price manipulation: In Theorem \ref{thm:convolution} we give sufficient conditions for a convolution propagator matrix $G(t)$ to be nonnegative definite.
+This means that the expected costs caused by transient price impact are nonnegative for any trading strategy, so that in particular price manipulation in the sense of \citet{huberman2004price} is prevented (see \eqref{round-t}).
+Specifically, we show that if $G$ is nonincreasing, convex, nonnegative and symmetric, then $G$ is nonnegative definite, and price manipulation is excluded.
 Our result generalizes Theorem 2 of \cite{alfonsi2016multivariate} from discrete to continuous time domains, and is of independent interest to the theory of nonnegative definite Volterra kernels.
-In Corollary \ref{cor:product of matrix and real function} we address a popular example from the econophysics literature (see e.g. \cite{mastromatteo2017trading}).
+In the single-asset case, nonnegative definiteness is known to hold whenever $G$ is nonnegative, nonincreasing and convex (see Example 2.7 in \citet{GSS}).
+Theorem~\ref{thm:convolution} extends this result to the multi-asset case, and in particular recovers the latter when setting $N=1$ (see Section \ref{subsec:manipulation} for further details).
+In Corollary~\ref{cor:product of matrix and real function} we address a popular example from the econophysics literature (see e.g., \cite{mastromatteo2017trading}).
 Namely, we prove that if the convolution propagator matrix is factorized as $G(t)= C\phi(t)$, where $C$ is a symmetric nonnegative definite matrix and the function $\phi: [0,T] \rr \mathbb R$ is nonnegative, nonincreasing and convex on $(0,T)$, then $G$ is nonnegative definite, hence price manipulations are excluded.